eabouche/nosql-challenge/README.md

 # nosql-challenge

 This project will use data from the UK Food Standards Agency to evaluate food establishments in the London/UK area and perform analysis around their hygiene rating.
-The data will be loaded into Mongo NoSQL database, cleaned once loaded to a collection, and anlyzed in Jupyter Notebooks with relevant Python libraries.
+The data will be loaded into a Mongo NoSQL database, cleaned once loaded into a collection, and analyzed in Jupyter Notebooks using relevant Python libraries.

 ## Created By: